Officials fail to break Syria deadlock: diplomats

 The suggested changes are related to Moscow's refusal to support the ouster of Assad, diplomats said on condition of anonymity.
 One Russian official said the core sticking point was the idea of "imposing" solutions on Syria.

-Annan had made preliminary acceptance of his guidelines for a political transition for Syria a condition for organising the ministerial talks.
+Annan had made preliminary acceptance of his guidelines for a political transition for Syria a condition for organizing the ministerial talks.

 In an editorial in the Washington Post on Friday, he said that there had been "mutual mistrust" among foreign powers but the violence would not stop without "joint sustained pressure".